tayschee/webserv/tester/README.md

 # WEBSERV TESTER
 ## Configuration
-You must configure some server like nginx server configured in directory nginx_config use different ip In file tester_utils/include.sh
+You must configure some server like nginx server configured in directory nginx_config but use different ip.
+In file tester_utils/include.sh
 MODIFY :
   - WEBSERV_IP